 Temporary Resident Visa

-The visa validity is determined by a visa officer.
-Single-entry visas are normally valid for three months, and multiple-entry visas may be valid for longer periods.
-The validity date is the day by which you must enter Canada.
+Visitors to Canada will automatically be considered for a multiple-entry visa.
+You may be granted a visa valid for up to 10 years or until your passport expires, whichever comes first.
 However, we cannot issue visitor visas with a validity that exceeds the passport validity.
 So if your passport will expire soon, you may want to renew it before you apply for your Canadian visa.

 The duration of your stay in Canada will be decided by the immigration officer at the Port of Entry (airport or highway border crossing).
 The usual amount of time is six months from the day you arrive.
 If you think you will want to stay in Canada for more than six months, or if you will be visiting the United States and returning to Canada during your trip, explain the circumstances to the immigration officer when you arrive.